 Environmental group: Growth in cover crop use slowing in Iowa

 A Soil and Water Conservation District technician consults with a farmer in a cover crop field of rye grass.
+Cover crops are used to restore soil nutrients and prevent erosion.
 (Photo by Edwin Remsberg and USDA-SARE)

 The growth in Iowa farmers’ use of soil-saving and carbon-sweeping cover crops slowed between 2017 and 2019, a national environmental group reports.

 Typically, those crops are killed or plowed under in preparation for the next planting season.
 They have been championed as a way to save soil, soak up chemical runoff and even to sweep small amounts of carbon from the sky.

 One in every 20 acres of corn and soybeans in Iowa, Illinois, Indiana and Minnesota were protected by cover crops in 2019, EWG reported, based on its analysis of satellite images.

 That amounted to 3.2 million acres out of 68 million in those four states.